cucumber/docs/content/docs/bdd/better-gherkin.md

 # Consider a more declarative style

 One way to make tests easier to maintain and less brittle is to use a declarative style.
-Declarative style tests state ideas, rather than details of the UI.
+Declarative style describes the behaviour of the application, rather than the implementation details.
 They are more informative, they can help tests read better as "living documentation".
 They are less brittle, and let the test have a longer lifespan.
-A declarative style helps you focus on the value that the customer is getting, rather than the keystrokes they will use,
+A declarative style helps you focus on the value that the customer is getting, rather than the keystrokes they will use.

-Imperative tests are communicative, but because they are so closely tied to the mechanics of the current UI, they are often more work to maintain.
-It's easiest to understand this by looking at examples.
+Imperative tests are communicative, and in some contexts, this style of test is appropriate.
+On the other hand, because they are so closely tied to the mechanics of the current UI, they are often more work to maintain.
+Any time the implementation changes, the tests need to be updated too.

-Here's a more imperative style;
+Here's a more imperative style:
 ```
 Feature: Subscribers see different sets of stock images based on their subscription level

 Scenario: Free subscribers see only the free articles
   Given users with a free subscription can access "FreeArticle1" but not "PaidArticle1"
   When I type "freeFrieda@example.com" in the email field
   And I type "validPassword123" in the password field